millersdeathrow/voltnoacc/README.md

 Known bugs in 0.7.1:
-- Dev UI no longer works as of this release - tried but can't get it functioning
 - BoschGasPress also does not work as of Panda code refactoring by Comma
 - If anyone can get these things to work let me know